CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 When implementing security measures, a compromise between cost and effort usually has to be found.
 It should therefore be transparent which information and business processes contribute to the performance of the task and what value is assigned to them in order to formulate appropriate security goals.

 The security objectives must be borne and held responsible by the management of the company or the authorities.
 They should be developed and documented by the information security management team with the involvement of senior management.
-Depending on the organizational structure, it is advisable to include the heads of larger business units (eg department heads or area managers) in the deliberations.
+Depending on the organizational structure, it is advisable to include the heads of larger business units (eg department heads or area managers) in the consultations.

-A detailed description of how and in which depth the security strategy and objectives should be recorded can be found in the BSI standard 100-2 Approach to IT-Grundschutz.
+A detailed description of how and in which depth the security strategy and objectives should be recorded can be found in the BSI Standard 100-2 Approach to IT-Grundschutz.
 Security objectives and strategy need to be reviewed regularly to see if they are up to date and appropriate.
 In particular, changes in basic conditions, business processes or the IT environment, the security objectives and strategy must be reviewed and possibly adjusted.

 The security process can only succeed in the long term if the effectiveness and efficiency of the security strategy is regularly reviewed by senior management.
 The resulting improvements go into the adaptation of the security process.

 #### ISMS.1.M3 Creation of an information security guideline [Head of Institution]

-The security strategy messages need to be summarized in an information security guideline to document the security objectives to be followed and the desired level of security for all employees.
+Security Policy Guidance must be summarized in an information security guideline to document the security objectives to be followed and the desired level of security for all employees.
 With the security guideline, the public authorities / management commit themselves visibly to their responsibility for information security.

 When compiling the information security guideline, the following points should be noted: